PKU-MACDLab/IMPC-OB/README.md

-# IMPC-OB：Infinite-horizon Model Predictive Control in Obtacle-dense environment
+# IMPC-OB: MPC-Based Multi-robot Trajectory planning in An Obtacle-Dense Environment
 code for article: Multi-robot Trajectory Generation with Feasibility Gurantee and Deadlock Resolution： An obstacle-dense Environment

-IMPC-OB is a online replanning method for multi-robot which can achieve the recursive feasibility when solving optimization problems during replanning in addition to its capibility that resolving deadlock problem in obstacle-dense enviroment.
+It is a online replanning method for multi-robot which can achieve the recursive feasibility when solving optimization problems during replanning in addition to its capibility that resolving deadlock problem in obstacle-dense enviroment.

 Here we provide a python3-based program which can simulate the trasition for multi-robot systems.